 You will study in a more adult learning environment as South Devon High School is based at South Devon College (Paignton campus).
 A key feature of all programmes is that they are designed to give you the best opportunities for future employment – particularly through our excellent links with local business and industry.
 Around 20% of the curriculum pupils study will be in a specialist technical area.
 On successful completion of the programme, pupils are guaranteed a place to continue their studies at South Devon College either in a technical subject of their choice, a levels, or an apprenticeship.

 How long is the school day?

-The school day takes place from 9.00am – 3.30pm, with an optional extended day for supported study sessions and a comprehensive enrichment programme, including sports, After School Clubs and Duke of Edinburgh programmes.
+The school day takes place from 9.00am – 3.30pm, with an optional extended day for supported study sessions and a comprehensive enrichment programme, including sports and After School Clubs.
 The curriculum will be delivered five days per week over the course of two academic years.

 What experience does South Devon High School have with educating pupils from age 14?

 South Devon College already has significant expertise in educating pupils from age 14, having been involved in 14-16 education for more than 11 years.
 Currently over 400 pupils aged 14-16 choose to complete part of their studies at South Devon College, and we have a 99% achievement rate across all subjects taught.